LPnave/SecureMCP/Documentation/NLP_Model_Selection_Justification.md

 **Framework:** spaCy 3.x
 **Size:** 12MB (small variant)

 The spaCy English model serves a fundamentally different purpose from the transformer-based models discussed previously.
-While deep learning models excel at learning complex patterns from large datasets, many linguistic tasks in SecureMCP benefit from traditional NLP capabilities like part-of-speech tagging, dependency parsing, lemmatization, and token-based pattern matching.
+While deep learning models excel at learning complex patterns from large datasets, many linguistic tasks in SecureMCP benefit from traditional NLP capabilities like part-of-speech tagging, dependency parsing, lemmatization, and token-based pattern matching (Honnibal and Montani, 2017).
 The spaCy library and its trained models provide these capabilities with exceptional speed and reliability, complementing the deep learning models rather than competing with them.

 SecureMCP uses spaCy for several critical functions.
 The pattern matching system leverages spaCy's token-based matcher to identify credential disclosure patterns based on linguistic structure rather than just character sequences.
 For example, a pattern might match "the password is" followed by any token tagged as a noun, allowing flexible matching that handles variations in phrasing while maintaining precision.
 This linguistic approach catches disclosures that regex patterns might miss while avoiding false positives from exact string matching.